pyscaffold/pyscaffold/CONTRIBUTING.rst

 project and you are very welcome to join in our effort if you would like to contribute.

-Chat
-====

-Join our chat_ to get in direct contact with the developers of PyScaffold.

 Issue Reports
 =============